EMBRACE 2 Learn Inc.

 • Others

-With social and physical distancing becoming the new normal, digital systems now have the power – and the necessity – to be more accessible than their physical counterparts.
+With hybrid becoming the new normal, digital systems now have the power – and the necessity – to be more accessible than their physical counterparts.

-EMBRACE established a User Group which consist of individuals who provide services for people who identify themselves as a person living with a disability, work in the diversity and inclusion sphere, experience living with a disability, and/or take care of a person(s) living with a disability.
+EMBRACE 2 Learn Inc. established a User Accessibility Group which consist of people who identify themselves as a person living with a disability, individuals who provide services in the diversity and inclusion sphere, training professionals, and/or take care of (a) person(s) living with a disability.
 This includes vision loss, blind, hard of hearing, deaf, learning disabilities, neurological, episodic, mental health, cognitive, the aging population, as well as from a training perspective.
-They will provide feedback and be a key stakeholder of testing for web accessibility, digital accessibility, training curriculum/programs, presentations, and accessible documentation remediation.
+They will provide feedback and be a key stakeholder of testing for web accessibility, digital accessibility, training curriculum/programs, presentations, and document accessibility remediation.